 For best cut quality, always mow with the throttle lever in the FAST position.
-When the blade(s) rotates at the preset fast speed, it creates a strong fan action that lifts and cuts grass more efficiently.
-Do not try to increase the preset engine speed, the blade could fracture and come apart.
+When the blades rotate at the preset fast speed, it creates a strong fan action that lifts and cuts grass more efficiently.
+Do not try to increase the preset engine speed, the blades could fracture and come apart.